Dr. Shareef ud Dowla

 Founding President, BMS NSW

-Ahmed where a convening committee was formed.
+Dr Zakir Parvez then sent an email invitation to all Bangladeshi doctors to attend a meeting in Rouse Hill Community Centre, presided by Dr Kamal Ahmed, where a convening committee was formed.
 I was elected as the Convener and Dr Motiur Rahman as the Co-Convener.
-The Convening Committee then proceeded quickly to call an election, write a constitution with the new name of Bangladesh Medical Society of NSW which was proposed by Dr Moinul Islam.
+The Convening Committee then proceeded to call an election and write a constitution under the title – Bangladesh Medical Society of NSW – which was proposed by Dr Moinul Islam.

-This culminated in a major breakthrough and resulted in a larger formal annual meeting and election of BMS of NSW in August 2010 in Waterfront restaurant, Olympic Park.
-Dr Shafiqur Rahman was the election Commissioner.
-The meeting was attended by close to 150 doctors, many of them were studying to pass AMC exams.
-I can now say with great pleasure that most of those AMC candidates of 2010 are now registered medical practitioners in Australia imbued with pride and dignity of Bangladeshi heritage.
-The tradition of helping doctors to pass AMC examination continued with great enthusiasm when the first or rounding executive committee was formed.
+This culminated in a major breakthrough and resulted in a larger formal annual meeting and election of BMS of NSW in August 2010 in Waterview restaurant, Bicentennial Park.
+Dr Shafiqur Rahman was the first Election Commissioner.
+The meeting was attended by approximately 150 doctors, many of whom were studying to pass their AMC exams.
+I can now say with great pleasure that most of those AMC candidates of 2010 are now registered medical practitioners in Australia, imbued with pride and dignity of their Bangladeshi heritage.
+The tradition of helping doctors to pass their AMC examinations has continued with great enthusiasm since the first executive committee was formed.

-Our future lies in uniting all Bangladeshi doctors under one banner of Federated union that is inspired in our constitution.
-Our essential objective is to help new migrant Bangladeshi doctors to pass the AMC exam and to get registration and a job, to get united with the doctors of Bangladeshi parents who graduated from Australian Universities and continue to put emphasis on our culture and tradition in a professional way.Dr M Shareef Dowla
+Our future lies in uniting all Bangladeshi doctors under one banner of Federated union, as is inspired in our constitution.
+Our essential objectives are to support new migrant Bangladeshi doctors in passing the AMC exam, getting their registrations and a job position.
+Also, to make connections with the doctors of Bangladeshi parents who graduated from Australian Universities and continue to put emphasis on our culture and tradition in a professional way.Dr M Shareef Dowla